Rationale

 Students in Grades 5, 6 & 7 will receive homework as follows:

-Grades 5-7 - English, Bulgarian and Science: Homework will not exceed 90 minutes per week, due one week after setting
+English, Bulgarian and Science: Homework will not exceed 90 minutes per week, for each subject due at the discretion of each teacher, dependent on workload, but not more than once per week due the next lesson.

 Grades 8, 9 & 10